ANSWERS TO FREQUENTLY-ASKED QUESTIONS

 You’re welcome to visit either the workshop or the session at any time.
 Sessions are open to the public with a suggested donation of $5 minimum.
 Workshops are $15 for non-members.

 We welcome all instruments, and we’ve had guitars, pianos, mandolins, flutes, accordians, concertinas, penny whistles, cellos, bodhrans.
 If you can play a jig or reel on it, your instrument is welcome!

 The pace of the first part of the workshop is slow, and is oriented toward beginners and intermediate players.
-You may even benefit from sitting through the advanced part of the workshop to gain valuable pointers on playing.
-Members are always helpful, too!
+You need to be able to play your instrument to benefit from the workshops.

 I play, but I’m not that familiar with Scottish music.
 What should I do?